Musashi1584/RPGO/RPG/ReadMe.txt

 zamster for helping me turning my localization into proper english Chris the Thin Mint for help with balancing and localization FelineKnave for a lot of great localization
-Zyxpsilon for most of the cybenetic tech images

 [h1]Playtesters[/h1]
 Thanks to the first line of infantry and brigadier rank bug hunters